Tell other's what you think and vote in our "Broker of the year Awards"You could win a £1,000 Amazon voucher...

 If you are full leveraged on FTSE 100 stocks at 5% margin that’s £3k more than your account balance.

 Back then, if you were short you would collect interest payments on short positions, but now that LIBOR is so low you’re actually paying interest on short positions (the broker does have to borrow the stock and there are costs associated with that so it’s reasonable to pass these on to the customer, but it’s worth considering).

-Bear in mind that back then commission could be 0.5% (the stamp duty equivalent) as opposed to a fairly standard 0.15% on CFD trading and spread betting spreads.
+Keep in mind that back then commission could be 0.5% (the stamp duty equivalent) as opposed to a fairly standard 0.1% on CFD trading and spread betting spreads.

 What’s also interesting about financing charges is that whilst the entire industry is in a race to the bottom of commission costs and spread width, financing charges don’t seem to have moved at all.